kubota0728/CondNet-SR/README.md

 ## Pretraining Requirement

-The segmentation backbone must be pretrained before running CondNet-CR.
+The segmentation backbone must be pretrained before running CondNet-SR.

 Pretraining scripts are provided in: